TrevorNWatson/SwiftSMSDocumentation/source/index.html.md

 Parameter|Description|Location
 ------|------|-----
-accountKey|YourSwift SMS Gateway account key (Credits moved FROM this account)|URL messageId|The unique Message ID of the SMS to retrieve the information for|URL
+accountKey|YourSwift SMS Gateway account key|URL
+messageId|The unique Message ID of the SMS to retrieve the information for|URL

 ### Returns